Facilities

 Nature Center

 Our main building is a restored farmhouse built in the 1820’s which serves as office headquarters, display area, turtles area and meeting room.
-The adjacent large barn is used for a large variety of community events and is under construction as a Natural History and Science Museum.
+The adjacent large barn is used for a large variety of community events and is home to multiple environmental diplays.
+One day this building will be a Natural History and Science Museum.

 The surrounding acreage, with its many pothole ponds and level ditching is a model in successful wetland reconstruction.
 A prominent feature is a successful osprey nesting platform, miles of trails and a 900 ft board walk through a flooded wooded swamp provide unequaled opportunities for nature study.